cyrilletuzi/vscode-angular-schematics/README.md

 You can find [my bio here](https://www.cyrilletuzi.com/en/web/) (in English) and [course details here](https://formationjavascript.com/formation-angular/) (in French).

+## Getting started

+Just search for "Angular schematics" by "Cyrille Tuzi" directly inside VS Code extensions panel.

+Then, from:
+- files Explorer (right-click on any file or directory),
+- or from Command Palette,

+choose an "Angular: Generate..." command and just fill the requested options.

+If you're launching the command from the files Explorer, the destination path will be automatically configured to the directory you just right-cliked.

 ## Requirements

-This extension requires VS Code >= 1.24 and is only enabled inside an Angular >=6 project, ie. with an `angular.json` file.
+This extension requires VS Code >= 1.24 and is only enabled inside an Angular CLI >=6 project (ie. with an `angular.json` file and with `@angular/cli` installed globally).

 ## Work in progress